Alvearie/HRI/documentation/glossary.md

 A listing of key terms and phrases to help one's understanding of the Health Record Ingestion service.

 #### Batch:
-  * A __Batch__ in an HRI context represents a **_collection of Health Data records that must be processed together_** in order for that dataset to be ingested correctly into a cloud based solution.
+  * A __Batch__ in an HRI context represents a **_collection of Health Data records that must be processed together_** in order for that dataset to be ingested correctly into a cloud-based solution.
 Only processing some of the data would result in a bad state for the data consumer.
 Likewise, if there is an error with processing part of the data, the entire **batch** may need to be rejected.

 #### Batch ID:
   * A unique identifier in HRI, referring to one specific batch.